zzwerling/ai-dating-profile-review/README.md

 - **Conversation Coach:** Analyzes a user's conversation and gives feedback on their perceived tone.
 Suggests responses with a variety of different tones.

 The app features a React frontend (Vite + Tailwind) with a FastAPI backend powered by OpenAI’s GPT-3.5-Turbo.
-It’s containerized with Docker and deployed to production on AWS EC2 and Vercel.
+It’s containerized with Docker and was tested using a private EC2 instance.

 ---